-The projects identified do not represent an exhaustive list, are not necessarily intended as the highest regional priorities, nor as projects that will be funded should the Legislature and Administration enact a transportation funding solution.
-The project listings are merely illustrative of needed major improvements that are currently unfunded, as identified by each super-region.
-Identified needs call into such categories as preservation, maintenance, capacity and operational projects and range from highway/roadway, transit/passenger rail, active transportation, and more.
+The projects identified in the following appendices do not represent an exhaustive list of needs, are not necessarily intended as the highest regional priorities, nor as projects that will be funded through the recently enacted transportation funding solution.
+The project listings are merely illustrative of needed major improvements that were unfunded before the passage of SB 1, as identified by each super-region.
+Identified needs fall into such categories as preservation, maintenance, capacity and operational projects and range from highway/ roadway, transit/passenger rail, active transportation, and more.